VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_ec2_tag_<tagkey>`: each tag value of the instance
 * `__meta_ec2_vpc_id`: the ID of the VPC in which the instance is running, if available

+The list of discovered EC2 targets is refreshed at the interval, which can be configured via `-promscrape.ec2SDCheckInterval` command-line flag.

 ## eureka_sd_configs